guitarrapc/UnityMetaInjection/README.md

 ## Installation:cat:

+Requirement : .NET Core 2.0 or higher.

 1. Download .tar or .zip and extract it.
 1. `dotnet UnityMetaInjection.dll -h` to see help.

-.NET Core 2.0 or higher.

 ## Usage:question: